silvuple/Machine-Learning-Titanic-Kaggle/README.md

 basic requirements:
 - python 3
 - pandas
-- sklean
+- sklearn

 additional libraries/moduls may be required such as:
-*matplotlib
-*numpy
+* matplotlib
+* numpy

 Each script file utilizes on of the SciKit Learn (sklearn) classiriers:
-* RandomForestClassifier
+1. RandomForestClassifier
-* LogisticRegression
+2. LogisticRegression
-* KNeighborsClassifier
+3. KNeighborsClassifier
-* SVC (Support Vector Classification)
+4. SVC (Support Vector Classification)

 Different sklearn techniques used thoughout the scripts:
-*RFE/RFECV (Feature ranking with recursive feature elimination and cross-validated selection of the best number of features) *GridSearchCV (Exhaustive search over specified parameter values for an estimator) *LabelEncoder (Encode labels with value, transform non-numerical labels to numerical labels) *cross_val_score (Evaluate classifier score by cross-validation to eliminate overfitting)
+* RFE/RFECV (Feature ranking with recursive feature elimination and cross-validated selection of the best number of features)
+* GridSearchCV (Exhaustive search over specified parameter values for an estimator)
+* LabelEncoder (Encode labels with value, transform non-numerical labels to numerical labels)
+* cross_val_score (Evaluate classifier score by cross-validation to eliminate overfitting)

 Future tasks:
 1. Try DecisionTreeClassifier